 Should I involve my kids in the selling process?

-At the end of the day, it’s really up to you whether your children should be involved in your move.
+It’s up to you whether your children should be involved in the home sale process.
 If they show interest, let them help.
 If not, don’t force them.
 Be open to answering any questions they may have while keeping stressful details to yourself.

 What if my child starts acting differently?

 It’s normal for children to have different moods and behaviors through major changes such as selling a home.
-According to Psychology Today, most kids will mope for a few weeks or months, but then eventually settle into their new surroundings.
+According to Psychology Today, most kids will mope for a few weeks or months, but then eventually settle in.

 However, if you sense your child has a deeper issue or the negative behavior continues longer than six months, you may want to consult a therapist.